MohammadRezaGholamizadeh/NetCalendar/Src/NetCalendar/README.md

-# NetCalendar
+# NetCalendar 2025.02.02 -- New Version
 This Package Is For Using The Different TypeOf DateTime And Converting The Date Together With High Accuracy And Most Easily That You Can Imagine .
 This Package Support Hijri Calendar , Jalali Calander (Persian Calendar) , Gregorian Calendar
 This Is The Best Tools For Converting Date To Each Other.
 Enjoy It

 ## Features
-- *Add Time To Calendar For Converting
+- Add Date And Time To Calendar
+- Infrastructure Of Managing Time In Calendar
+- Easy Way To Convert Gregorian To Jalali And Jalali To Gregorian

 ![Logo](https://raw.githubusercontent.com/MohammadRezaGholamizadeh/NetCalendar/main/ReadmeCreator/Files/NetCalendar.png)